Xiao Hua Gong

 Xiao Hua Gong (龚晓华 (Gōng Xiǎohuá); born c.
-1965), also known as Edward Gong, is a Chinese-Canadian businessman and politician, former theatre director.
-Gong served as Deputy Director of the China Council for the Promotion of International Trade from 2013 to 2016.
+1965), also known as Edward Gong, is a Chinese-Canadian businessman, perennial candidate, and former theatre director.
+Gong served as deputy director of the China Council for the Promotion of International Trade from 2013 to 2016.
+He is the owner of Canada National Television (CNTV), a Chinese-language TV station based in Markham, Ontario.

 In 2023, he ran for mayor of Toronto, finishing 11th with 2,983 votes (0.4% of votes cast).
 During the campaign, media queried the quantity and cost of his election advertising.

 Gong also ran in the 2024 Mississauga mayoral by-election, where he placed ninth.
 Gong was eligible to run according to a representative as he is a property owner in the city.

 Gong ran in the 2025 Canadian federal election in Don Valley North as an independent.

+As Edward Gong, he is a candidate in the 2026 Toronto mayoral election.

 Biography

 Gong was born in China, where he worked as a theatre director, putting on opera and Shakespeare plays.
 In 2002, he moved to Canada, and in 2008, he obtained Canadian citizenship and abandoned his Chinese citizenship.
 Gong acquired hotels in Toronto and Michigan, including the Edward Hotel & Convention Center, and started two Chinese-language television stations.

 In 2013, Gong became a deputy director on the China Council for the Promotion of International Trade and was part of a 2014 Chinese delegation led by vice premier Wang Yang to Finland and Slovenia.

 He was known for appearing in a 2016 photo with Justin Trudeau at a Toronto Chinese Community fundraiser.
-The group is shown making dumplings, Gong's presence drew attention to Mr. Trudeau's cash-for-access dealings.
+The group is shown making dumplings, Gong's presence drew attention to Trudeau's cash-for-access dealings.